mosoahmed/hands-on-question/readme.md

 *all ajax url is not working, it just dummy url*

 ##Introduction
-From the **Table** you can see a list with 5 column id, name, gender, sex and action columns.
+From the **Table** you can see a list with 5 column id, name, age, sex and action columns.
 In the **action** column there a 2 links which are view and remove links.

 |ID |Name |Age |Sex |Action |